TheTinyCoder/simple_shell/README.md

 0x16.
 C - Simple Shell

-You have a captain's log due before 2023-08-27 (in 2 days)!
-Log it now!
-0x16.
-C - Simple Shell
-CGroup projectSyscall

     By: Julien Barbier
     Weight: 10
     Project to be done in teams of 2 people (your team: Yvonne C.W., Benjamin Opiyo)